Click on any of the below FAQs to expand and read more

 + Can I withdraw my money from a gift account?

-No. A gift to the The Gift Trust is an irrevocable gift that cannot be returned and becomes owned by The Gift Trust (this enables you to access the immediate tax credit).
-However, gifts are made based on your donation recommendations and agreement conditions.
+No. A donation to the The Gift Trust is non-refundable and cannot be returned as it becomes owned by The Gift Trust (this enables you to access the immediate tax credit).
+Funds can only be withdrawn from the Gift Account to donate to charitable causes.

 + Who can I donate to?